euphort-wind/euphort-wind.github.io/content/post/jordan/index.md

     caption: Jordanian Mansaf

 ---
 Hej!
-I share an extract of my experience of visiting ancient Jordan.
+I'm sharing a glimpse of my experience visiting ancient Jordan.
 I was there in the autumn of 2011.
 Below are some notes on what I tasted, saw and listened to.<br>
 <b>Important:</b> I only share my own experience and recommend the things I personally tried and liked.
-Therefore, everything written below is extremely subjective, and also does not cover all the wonderful local attributes and places ☺️.
+Therefore, everything written below is extremely subjective, and does not cover all the wonderful local features and places ☺️.

 <b>🗺 Places:</b> Petra, Aqaba.<br>